Skip to content

 Director

-Kate Rosie is a Director with Teneo, having joined Teneo as part of its purchase of Deloitte’s UK Restructuring business.
+Kate Rosie is a Director and Regional Lead of Teneo’s Corporate Simplification team, having joined Teneo as part of its purchase of Deloitte’s UK Restructuring business.

-She advises clients of all sizes across all sectors on simplifying their group structures.
+Kate advises clients of all sizes across all sectors on simplifying their group structures.
 This includes restructuring, winding down and exiting businesses, ultimately eliminating companies by means of strike off or members’ voluntary liquidation (“MVL”).
-Using her extensive expertise and experience in undertaking due diligence, project management and tax, accounting and legal knowledge, she work with clients to understand and deliver their optimal group structures.
+Using her extensive expertise and experience in undertaking project management and due diligence, along with her insolvency, tax, accounting and legal knowledge, she works with clients to understand and deliver their optimal group structures.

-• Simplification of the UK group of a global steel manufacturer, including consideration of the high volume of employee claims arising in the companies.
+• Simplification of the UK group of a global steel manufacturer, including devising a strategy to deal with the high volume of employee claims arising in the companies.

 • Successful managed exit and solvent wind down of a national garden centre group, returning capital back to the investors in a tax efficient manner.